RealGenocideOrg/crawler/docs_overview.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Download required NLP models: `python -m spacy download en_core_web_lg`
-4. Set up your `.env` file with credentials
+3. Set up your `.env` file with credentials
-5. Start with a small set of seed keywords
+4. Create your keywords.json file with your preferred method
-6. Follow the data flow process described above
+5. Follow the data flow process described above